lunchbag/hugo-blog/content/posts/fukuoka.md

 ### Coffee selection

 While (mostly) everything in Japan is cheaper than in the Western world, one thing that is not is the coffee here.
-A latte usually will run you at least ¥500 which is about US$4.50 and it usually comes in a much smaller size than what you can get at home for that price (unless you live in SF).
+A latte will run you at least ¥500 which is about US$4.50 and it usually comes in a much smaller size than what you would get at home for that price (unless you live in SF).
 On top of that, decaffeinated coffee is extremely rare in Japan as are non-dairy milk options.

 ## What's different